strimzi/proposals/052-connector-state.md

 Since Kafka 3.5, Kafka Connect connectors can also be stopped.
 This is done by using a new REST endpoint `PUT /connectors/{connector}/stop`.
 Compared to paused where the connector and tasks stay instantiated, when stopped only the configuration of the connector is kept but nothing is actually running.

-A connector paused still uses some resources but it's faster to resume.
-So using pause is great if you want to halt data flowing for a short duration.
-For longer durations it's interesting to fully stop the connector with the new API.
-Also the stopped state will be required to use the offset delete/reset endpoints that should come with Kafka 3.6.
+A paused connector still uses some resources but it's faster to resume.
+So using pause is well-suited if you want to halt data flowing for a short duration.
+For longer durations it could be beneficial to free up memory and other resources by fully stopping the connector with the new API.
+The stopped state will be required to use the offset delete/reset endpoints that should come with Kafka 3.6.
 For these reasons, Strimzi should support both pausing and stopping connectors.

 The `PUT /connectors/{connector}/resume` REST endpoint is used to restart both paused and stopped connectors.